Shared library: OpenStep

-OpenStep used a more flexible system, collecting a list of libraries from a number of known locations (similar to the PATH concept) when the system first starts.
-Moving libraries around causes no problems at all, although users incur a time cost when first starting the system.
+OpenStep used a more flexible system, collecting a list of libraries from several known locations (similar to the PATH concept) when the system first starts.
+Moving libraries around causes no problems, although users incur a time cost when first starting the system.

 Unix-like systems

-Most Unix-like systems have a "search path" specifying file-system directories in which to look for dynamic libraries.
+Most Unix-like systems have a "search path" specifying file-system directories to look for dynamic libraries.
 Some systems specify the default path in a configuration file, others hard-code it into the dynamic loader.
-Some executable file formats can specify additional directories in which to search for libraries for a particular program.
+Some executable file formats can specify additional directories to search for libraries for a particular program.
 This can usually be overridden with an environment variable, although it is disabled for setuid and setgid programs, so that a user can't force such a program to run arbitrary code with root permissions.
 Developers of libraries are encouraged to place their dynamic libraries in places in the default search path.
 On the downside, this can make installation of new libraries problematic, and these "known" locations quickly become home to an increasing number of library files, making management more complex.

 Dynamic loading

 Dynamic loading, a subset of dynamic linking, involves a dynamically linked library loading and unloading at runtime on request.
 Such a request may be made implicitly or explicitly.
 Implicit requests are made when a compiler or static linker adds library references that include file paths or simply file names.
-Explicit requests are made when applications make direct calls to an operating system's API.
+Explicit requests are made when applications directly call an operating system's API.

 Most operating systems that support dynamically linked libraries also support dynamically loading such libraries via a run-time linker API.
-For instance, Microsoft Windows uses the API functions LoadLibrary, LoadLibraryEx, FreeLibrary and GetProcAddress with Microsoft Dynamic Link Libraries; POSIX-based systems, including most UNIX and UNIX-like systems, use dlopen, dlclose and dlsym.
+For instance, Microsoft Windows uses the API functions LoadLibrary, LoadLibraryEx, FreeLibrary, and GetProcAddress with Microsoft Dynamic Link Libraries; POSIX-based systems, including most UNIX and UNIX-like systems, use dlopen, dlclose, and dlsym.
 Some development systems automate this process.